ga-wdi-boston/rails-activerecord-one-to-many/README.md

 Including `belongs_to` in an ActiveRecord model defines a series of methods on the model for accessing a **single** associated object.
-For example, if we have a `Post` model and include `belongs_to :author`, we will be able to get a particular post's author by `Post.find(1).author`.
+For example, if we have a `Post` model and include `belongs_to :author`, we will be able to get a particular post's author by, e.g., `Post.find(1).author`.

 How do you decide where to put the `has_many` and `belongs_to` macros?
 Well, you can ask yourself a few questions: